-Turo is a great alternative to a traditional rental car for some people, but are you covered by your insurance?
+Turo is a great alternative to a traditional rental car for some people, but are you covered by your insurance when you use Turo?
 For both car owners and car borrowers, the car insurance for Turo can be somewhat tricky.
-Turo offers their own insurance coverage, but you are able to decline it if you have your own coverage.
+Turo offers its own insurance coverage, but you are able to decline it if you have your own coverage.
 But if you decline that coverage, will your private insurance company cover you?

 Turo is Not the Same as a Rental Car

 According to most insurance companies, Turo is not the same as a rental car.
 If you have insurance coverage that covers you for rentals, it may not cover you for borrowing a Turo car.
-Likewise, if you have insurance available for rental cars from your credit card company, it likely won’t apply to borrowing a car on Turo.
+Likewise, if you have insurance available for rental cars from your credit card company, it likely won’t apply to borrowing or renting a car from Turo.

 If you are borrowing a Turo car, you still may be covered by your personal car insurance or your credit card.
 Many private car insurance policies cover you to drive any vehicle.
 If this is the case, you will be covered to borrow any car.
 However, you must keep in mind that your coverage to drive someone else’s car is limited to the maximums you have set for your policy.
 If you borrow a car that is worth a lot more than your maximums, you might want to purchase additional coverage from Turo.